Knex.js is a powerful SQL query builder for Node.js that makes interacting with relational databases easier.

 - Compatibility: Supports various database management systems, allowing us to switch databases without needing to rewrite our queries.

-For more information and to explore the full documentation, we can visit the official Knex.js repository on GitHub.
+For more information and to explore the complete documentation, you can visit the official Knex.js repository on GitHub.

 How to Install Knex.js